ironfoundry-attic/ironfoundry/INSTALL.md

   * Tested on Windows 8 and Server 2012
 * Prerequisites:
   * .NET Framework 4.5
+  * Install IIS (ensure that the .Net Extensibility feature is enabled)
-  * Install IIS with Hostable Web Core
+  * Install IIS Hostable Web Core
   * Ensure `Administrators` group owns `C:\IronFoundry` and has `Full Control`.
 The Ruby DEA runs as `Local Service` so ensure this user has full control as well on this directory.
 Leave the default inherited permissions intact.
   * Create dedicated user in `Administrators` group to run Warden service as.
 Admin user is required due to the fact that the Warden service creates unprivileged user accounts for containers.
     `NT AUTHORITY\Local Service` does not have these permissions. `Local System` can not be used due to the fact that the service uses the `CreateProcessWithLogonW` API call to run subprocesses.